codbex/codbex.github.io/_posts/2024-04-03-unlocking-the-power-of-helios-on-snowflake.md

 ---
-date: 2024-04-02
+date: 2024-04-03
-title: Using apps and procedures with Helios on Snowflake
+title: Unlocking the Power of Helios on Snowflake
 categories:
   - marketing
 author: nedelchojr